Hillary90/portfolio/README.md

 This portfolio is a single-page application designed with a mobile-first approach to ensure a seamless experience on any device.
 I focused on clean design and an intuitive user interface to allow visitors to easily navigate my projects and learn about my professional journey.

+## projects

 ## Key Technologies Used.
-" HTML:used an html to structure my portfolio.
+- HTML:used an html to structure my portfolio.
-" CSS:for styling my portfolio.
+- CSS:for styling my portfolio.
-" Javascript: for making my portfolio interactive.
+- Javascript: for making my portfolio interactive.

 ## Features

-"Skills Overview: A clear, concise list of my technical skills, including programming languages, frameworks, and tools.
+- Skills Overview: A clear, concise list of my technical skills, including programming languages, frameworks, and tools.

-"Contact Form: A direct way for recruiters and collaborators to get in touch.
+- Contact Form: A direct way for recruiters and collaborators to get in touch.

 ## Contact Me
 I'm always open to new opportunities and collaborations.
 Feel free to connect with me!